 Enjoy stunning views of the St. Lawrence River at Parc maritime de Saint-Laurent and learn about the region's maritime history.
 Relive the settlers’ lifestyle in Maison Drouin, a typical house that has preserved its authenticity.
 Finally, trace the genealogical history of 300 families who settled on the island at the beginning of the colony while visiting Maison de nos Aïeux.

-Come meet a First Nations people that is proud of its origins and a witness to the history that shaped our country.
+Come meet First Nations people who are proud of their origins and witnesses to the history that shaped our country.

-The Huron-Wendat nation, which allied with the French in the time of New France, shares its culture and traditions with modern-day visitors at Musée Huron-Wendat, the traditional Huron site, the Interpretation Centre of Parc de la Falaise et de la chute Kabir Kouba, the Wendat flower gardens, and its craft stores.
+The Huron-Wendat nation, which allied with the French in the time of New France, shares its culture and traditions with modern-day visitors at Musée Huron-Wendat, the traditional Huron site, the Interpretation Centre of Kabir Kouba Falls and its craft stores.

 Several routes and trails will show you that the heritage of New France is still flourishing.

-Admire heritage homes, mills, and churches, and discover the know-how of our artisans at various economuseums along the New France Route, one of the oldest thoroughfares in all of North America.
+Admire heritage homes, mills, and churches to discover the know-how of the artisans at various economuseums along the New France Route, one of the oldest thoroughfares in all of North America.
 Or explore Chemin du Roy in the Portneuf region.
 Built in 1737, it was the first highway between Québec City and Montréal.